AbrahamChahla/itgLsCheckbox/README.md

 	* checkedCssClassForText - A CSS class to be used on the text when the box is checked
 	* uncheckedCssClassForText - A CSS class to be used on the text when the box is unchecked
 	* onChange - function to run when the checkbox is clicked and changed
-4. And remember, are no dependencies between options.
+4. And remember, there are no dependencies between options.
 Pass all, a single, or none.
 5. Change the itgLs.ui.checkbox.render function with the following code

 	```